GIS 101 Introduction to GIS

 4. Identify and discuss common map projections and their distortion properties.

-7. Project geographic data from a geographic to a planer coordinate system.
+6. Project geographic data from a geographic to a planar coordinate system.

 3. Employ vector data structure to create geographic data.

-2. Identify the importance of topology in GIS mapping and the rules that must be applied.
+2. Explain the importance of topology in GIS and the rules that apply.

-3. Describe object-based data models and the classes of relationships.
+3. Describe object-based data models and their relationship classes.

 4. Produce and edit vector data.